 Unfortunately we are only able to offer a reduced price to current university of Surrey staff and students.
 Nevertheless, anyone enrolling for two or three terms gets a discount, please refer to our fees page for more information.

-We do not recommend you buy the course book before starting the course, in case you need to transfer to a different level.
+We do not recommend you buy the course book before starting the course, in case the tutor changes the course book or you need to transfer to a different level (this is only possible if the appropriate level is available and not already fully booked).
 Our tutor will bring copies for the first class and also let you know which course book to get and how to get it.